n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/EditImage/README.md

 You can also specify a file format using the *Format* field in the *Add Option* dropdown list.

-**Options**
+- Options
-- **File Name**: Allows you to specify the filename of the output file.
+	- ***File Name*** field: Allows you to specify the filename of the output file.
-- **Format**: Allows you to specify the image format of the output file:
+	- ***Format*** field: Allows you to specify the image format of the output file:
 		- BMP
 		- GIF
 		- JPEG
 		- PNG
 		- TIFF

 ## Example Usage

-This workflow allows you to get information about an image downloaded from the internet using the Edit Image node.
-You can also find the [workflow](https://n8n.io/workflows/576) on the website.
+This workflow allows you to add text to an image downloaded from the internet using the Edit Image node.
+You can also find the [workflow](https://n8n.io/workflows/591) on the website.
 This example usage workflow would use the following three nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [HTTP Request](../../core-nodes/HTTPRequest/README.md)
 - [Edit Image]()